bentoml/Yatai/docs/source/installation/yatai_deployment.rst

 ===========================
-Installing yatai-deployment
+Installing Yatai Deployment
 ===========================

-yatai-deployment provides two functions:

-1. Build bento docker image
-2. Deploy bento in Kubernetes

-So it relies on the Kubernetes and docker registry
+Welcome to Yatai deployment!
+You will learn the system requirements, software dependencies, instructions for installing this Yatai add-on.
+Before you begin, ensure that you have already installed :ref:`Yatai <installation/yatai:Installing Yatai>`.
+See :ref:`Yatai Deployment architecture <concepts/architecture:Yatai Deployment>` for a detailed introduction of the ``yatai-deployment`` componenet.

 Prerequisites
 -------------

 - Yatai

-  Because yatai-deployment depends on yatai as the bento registry, you need to check the documentation :doc:`yatai` first.
+  ``yatai-deployment`` depends on ``yatai`` as the bento registry, you need to check the documentation :doc:`yatai` first.

 - Kubernetes